 Accommodation is limited, which puts a cap on the program – first in / best dressed!
 Students need to pay their deposit to secure their place on this highly sought after program.
 Each room will have:

 Note: Access to computers is available on campus as well as free WiFi.
 It is recommended that you bring your own tablet or laptop to use if you would like.

-The accommodation is easily accessible from Sugamo Train Station and is within a 30-minute commute from campus, as well as within easy reach of many other popular locations in Tokyo by train.
-Other stations easily accessible to the accommodation are Otsuka Station, Otsukaekimae Station, Sugamo-Shinden Station and Koshinzuka Station.
+The accommodation is easily accessible and is within a 30-minute commute from campus, as well as within easy reach of many other popular locations in Tokyo by train.

 Your accommodation is not university accommodation – there are other permanent residents who will surround your rooms.
 We ask that you respect your neighbours during your program.